JX-Luo/TS6/README.md

 Modules except MDSplus can be easily downloaded by pip, for example: ```pip install numpy```

-Installing MDSplus can be actually kind of bothersome. (面倒くさいな…)
+But installing MDSplus can be actually kind of bothersome... (面倒くさいな…)
-I tried my best to write down how to install the MDSplus module for python on our TS-group wiki's [MDSplus page](http://tanuki.t.u-tokyo.ac.jp/wiki/index.php/MDSplus).
+I tried my best to write down how to install the MDSplus module for python on our TS-group wiki's [MDSplus page](http://tanuki.t.u-tokyo.ac.jp/wiki/index.php/MDSplus),
-That should both work on Mac and Windows Subsystem Linux.
+that should both work on Mac and Windows Subsystem Linux.

 # How to install
 Just download the TS6.py file, place it in any directory you like.